Forces acting on structures for buildings are known as structural loads.

 EXAMPLES OF DEAD LOAD

-Some examples of dead load in buildings include:
+Some examples in buildings include:

 1. Weight of the building’s foundation and structure